roninio/aws-secure-vpc-ecs-boilerplate/Readme.md

 **Q: Can I use a different authentication provider?**
 A: Yes, ALB supports OIDC-compliant identity providers.
 Update the listener action in `alb.tf` to use `authenticate-oidc` instead of `authenticate-cognito`.

+**Q: How do I access uploaded files?**
+A: ✅ Users upload files via the FileUploader component.
+The backend stores files in S3 (organized by user ID) and returns presigned URLs.
+Users can download their files via secure presigned URLs that expire after 1 hour.
+Each file request validates user ownership via metadata stored in DynamoDB.

+**Q: What is the file size limit?**
+A: ✅ The default limit is 40MB per file.
+This is set in the `MAX_FILE_SIZE_MB` environment variable in the backend task definition (`ecs.tf`).
+Adjust the value and redeploy if needed.

+**Q: Can users share files with other users?**
+A: ✅ Currently, the system enforces user-scoped file access (users can only access their own files).
+To add file sharing, you would need to create a separate permissions table in DynamoDB and update the backend authorization logic.

+**Q: What happens to deleted files in S3?**
+A: ✅ When a user deletes a file, the backend removes the S3 object and deletes the metadata from DynamoDB.
+S3 versioning is enabled, so deleted versions are retained for 90 days before auto-deletion (per the lifecycle policy).
+This allows recovery of accidentally deleted files if needed.

+**Q: How are presigned URLs generated and secured?**
+A: ✅ Presigned URLs are generated by the backend using AWS SDK (`boto3`).
+Each URL includes a cryptographic signature and is valid for 1 hour.
+The URL is user-specific (via AWS credentials) and includes the S3 key and required permissions.
+Expiration prevents unauthorized access after the time window closes.

 ## Contributing

 Contributions are welcome!
 Please follow these guidelines: